GoogleChrome/web.dev/src/site/content/en/blog/perception-toolkit/index.md

 little of this with code based losely on our [Getting Started](https://perceptiontoolkit.dev/getting-started/) guide.

-The most important lifecycle event is `PerceivedResults`, which is firedß every time a target is found.
+The most important lifecycle event is `PerceivedResults`, which is fired every time a target is found.
 A target can be a real-world object or a marker such as a bar code or QR code.

-The process for responding to this event is the same as for any other event with an exception alrady alluded to.
+The process for responding to this event is the same as for any other event with an exception already alluded to.
 If you don't implement the event, a user interface is automatically created using structured data.
 To override this behavior start your event handler by calling`event.preventDefault()`.